José Abreu: 2015–2018

-2017

 On September 9, 2017, Abreu hit for the cycle against the San Francisco Giants, becoming the first White Sox player to hit for the cycle since José Valentín on April 27, 2000.
 In 2017, Abreu held many of the top 20 ranks within MLB, 8th in MLB for batting average, batting .304 for the season, and led the league in total bases.
-Abreu created a total of 116 runs throughout the season, placing him at fifth in the American League.
+He created a total of 116 runs throughout the season, placing him at fifth in the American League.
 He was third in the league for triples, hitting 6 over the course of the regular season, and had 82 total extra base hits, making him second in the league.

-2018

 In 2018, Abreu again was selected to play in the 2018 All-Star Game as part of the American League team as a first baseman.
 After the 2018 season, he was also awarded his second Silver Slugger Award for first basemen.
 He batted .265/.325/.473 in 2018, each the lowest figure of his Major League Baseball career.

 2019

 In 2019, Abreu batted .284/.330/.503 with 33 home runs and led the American League in RBIs (123) and sacrifice flies (10), and led the major leagues in grounding into double plays (24).
-On defense, he had a -4 Defensive Runs Saved (DRS) rating, the lowest in the American League among first basemen.
+On defense, he had a −4 Defensive Runs Saved (DRS) rating, the lowest in the American League among first basemen.

 On November 14, 2019, Abreu agreed to the White Sox's qualifying offer of a one-year, $17.8 million contract.
 On November 22, Abreu signed a three-year contract with the White Sox worth $50 million, superseding his previously accepted qualifying offer.